Relative Entropy Methods for the Approximation of Reactive Trajectories: A Change of Measure Formula for Approximations to the Transition Path Process

 \begin{definition} Let $\tau$ be the first hitting time of $B$ for the process $Y_t$ solving~\eqref{eq: sde for tpp}.
 Let $\F_\tau$ be the stopping time $\sigma$-algebra of $\tau$, i.e.

 \end{definition}

 For Theorem~\ref{thm: complete change of measure from transition path process to simulated process} below to hold, $\tau$ must be finite for both the exact and approximate transition path processes.
-Assumption~\ref{asm: ergodicity} on the ergodicity of the overdamped Langevin dyanmics implies that the exact transition path process hits $B$, since $B$ has positive Lebesgue measure.
+Assumption~\ref{asm: ergodicity} on the ergodicity of the overdamped Langevin dynamics implies that the exact transition path process will hit $B$ with probability one, since $B$ has positive Lebesgue measure.
 That is, $\Q[\tau < \infty] = 1$.
-We assume that that $\tau$ is finite for the approximate process as well.
+We assume that $\tau$ is finite for the approximate process as well.

 \begin{assumption} We assume that

 for any initial value $Y_0$ supported in $\overline{\D}$.
 Recall that $\P$ is the measure introduced in Lemma~\ref{lem: impractical general change of measure formula} under which $Y_t$ is a weak solution of the approximate transition path equation~\eqref{eq: approximate tpp}. \end{assumption}